 - Community Development module includes program planning, needs assessments, proposal writing and budgets.

-To analyze current policies and legislation related to Indigenous health and community administration and to assess and apply research to improve health.
+To analyze current policies and legislation related to Indigenous health and community administration and to assess and apply research and evaluation to improve health.

 This course is composed of modules for acquiring knowledge of processes in traditional community protocols, and contemporary health and research policies.